U.S. sanctions aimed at changing power, Russian envoy says

 State media have often repeated this message and an opinion poll released by the independent Levada research group on Monday showed 74 percent of Russians have negative views of the United States, compared to 18 percent who think the opposite.

-Levada said the figures marked the lowest point in Russians' attitudes toward the United States since 1990, the year before the Soviet Union collapsed.
+Levada said the figures marked the lowest point in Russians' attitudes towards the United States since 1990, the year before the Soviet Union collapsed.

 (Reporting by Maria Kiselyova, Writing by Gabriela Baczynska, Editing by Timothy Heritage)